yadnesh13/AyurGenixAI/README.md

 - `Administration Guidelines`

 ## Accessing the Website
-After running the Streamlit application, you can access the AyurGenixAI interface through the local server URL displayed in your terminal.

 ## Contributing
 Contributions to the project are welcome!
 Feel free to submit pull requests, report issues, or suggest enhancements to improve AyurGenixAI.